 16) Chickpea Curry

-Dinner was a situation where I \textquotedblleft forgot to thaw anything\textquotedblright, but I don\textquotesingle t really feel guilty about that.
-I lightly fried the curry spices in oil, added the chickpeas and coconut milk, then let them simmer to blend the flavours.
-Many of the spinach leaves at the end seemed to wilt as if they knew they were destined to be included.
-The lime juice added to the drink helped to freshen it up and stop it from becoming too heavy.
+Dinner was definitely an event where I forgot to thaw anything but I don’t feel too bad about that.
+I started by lightly frying the curry spices in oil, then added the chickpeas and coconut milk and let them simmer, and then threw in some spices to finish.
+Many of the spinach leaves at the end seemed to wilt as if they knew what their fate would be.
+The lime juice in the drink was just enough to freshen it up and stop it from getting too heavy.

 17) Lentil Stew